su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 The Species transport is switched on by setting `KIND_SCALAR_MODEL= SPECIES_TRANSPORT`.
 For the mass diffusivity, the following models are available `DIFFUSIVITY_MODEL= CONSTANT_DIFFUSIVITY, CONSTANT_SCHMIDT, UNITY_LEWIS, CONSTANT_LEWIS` , where `CONSTANT_DIFFUSIVITY` is the default model.
 For the two first, a constant value for all species must be given in the .cfg file, as it is done in the species transport tutorial [Inc_Species_Transport](/tutorials/Inc_Species_Transport/).
 For the UNITY_LEWIS, no values must be provided because the diffusivity is computed using the mixture thermal conductivity, density and heat capacity at constant pressure, for more information please see $^{3}$.
 For highly diffusive gases, such as hydrogen, the `CONSTANT_LEWIS` option could be used.
 For this option, the Lewis numbers of the N-1 species which a transport equation is being solved must be provided as a list using the following option `CONSTANT_LEWIS_NUMBER= Le_1, Le_2, ..., Le_N_1`.
 Finally, for turbulent simulations, the turbulent diffusivity is computed based on the `SCHMIDT_NUMBER_TURBULENT`.
 For reference, please consult [the respective theory](/docs_v7/Theory/#species-transport).

 Finally, for the SST model, it is possible to provide the intensity and turbulent-to-laminar viscosity ratios per inlet.
-For this option, we use the following structure `ARKER_INLET_TURBULENT= (inlet_1, TurbIntensity_1, TurbLamViscRatio_1, inlet_2, TurbIntensity_2, TurbLamViscRatio_2, ...)`.
-The other species transport options can be found in the species transpor
+For this option, we use the following structure `MARKER_INLET_TURBULENT= (inlet_1, TurbIntensity_1, TurbLamViscRatio_1, inlet_2, TurbIntensity_2, TurbLamViscRatio_2, ...)`.
+The other species transport options can be found in the species transport.

 The number of species transport equations is not set individually but deduced from the number of values given in the respective lists for species options.
 SU2 checks whether the same amount of values is given in each option and solves the appropriate amount of equations. `MARKER_INLET_SPECIES` is one of these options and has to be used alongside a usual `MARKER_INLET`.
 For outlets, symmetries or walls this is not necessary.